Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 When it comes to managing diabetes, different effects of coffee need to be taken into consideration.
 Caffeine can increase metabolic rate, accelerate fat loss, and may lower the risk of metabolic syndrome.
 So far, it seems perfect, but wait a bit, there’s a twist.

-Both during fasting and after meal, caffeine can spike glucose.
+Both during fasting and after meals, caffeine can spike glucose.
 For slower caffeine metabolizers, the spikes are higher.
 However, in healthy individuals, this doesn’t seem to be a problem.

 Cons of Coffee